opendocsg/slw-judgments-backfill/2011_SGCA_40/report.md

 61     We now turn to a new argument raised by the appellants which was not raised below, namely that the application for security for costs by the second and third respondents was made so late that most of the costs of discovery had already been incurred.
 As stated in _Shirley Ooi_ at [20], such a late application may be refused unless there is a satisfactory explanation for the delay.
 A similar view was also expressed in _Corbett_ at [45], with the qualification that “the significance of the delay is reduced by the absence of relevant prejudice”, although it will remain “one factor to be taken into account in the balancing exercise of determining the justice or injustice of making an order for security”.

 62     However, an important preliminary question arises for consideration in relation to this new point: should this appellate court, in the circumstances of this case, allow this new point to be canvassed?
-The test for allowing such a new argument was enunciated by this court in _Panwah Steel Pte Ltd v Koh Brothers Building & Civil Engineering Contractor (Pte) Ltd_ [2006] 4 SLR(R) 571 at [15] as follows:
+The test for allowing such a new argument was enunciated by this court in _Panwah Steel Pte Ltd v Koh Brothers Building & Civil Engineering Contractor (Pte) Ltd_ <span class="citation">[2006] 4 SLR(R) 571</span> at [15] as follows:

  The classic statement of principle is, of course, that of Lord Herschell in the House of Lords decision of The Owners of the Ship “Tasmania” and the Owners of the Freight v Smith and others, The Owners of the Ship “City of Corinth” ( The “Tasmania”) (1890) 15 App Cas 223, as follows (at 225):